History of the firearm: 14th and 15th centuries

 The musket first appeared in the Ottoman Empire by 1465.
 In the Shen Qi Pu (神器譜), a firearms manual written in 1598, Chinese firearm designer and writer Zhao Shi Zhen described Turkish muskets as superior to European muskets.
-At some point before 1598, Turks developed a pivoting matchlock mechanism that was later modified by Zhao into the first mechanism using a rack-and-pinion.
+At some point before 1598, Turks developed a pivoting matchlock mechanism that was later modified by Zhao into the first mechanism using rack and pinion.

-One of the major hurdles that prevented matchlock guns from large-scale adoption was complaints that strong wind and rain could either blow away or ruin priming powder placed in the flash pan.
-Also mentioned in Shen Qi Pu, Zhao later developed the Xuanyuan arquebus (軒轅銃), which used a novel rack-and-pinion mechanism.
+One major obstacle preventing matchlock guns from large-scale adoption was complaints that strong wind and rain could either blow away or ruin priming powder placed in the flash pan.
+Mentioned in Shen Qi Pu, Zhao later developed the "Xuanyuan arquebus" (軒轅銃, named for the Yellow Emperor), which used a novel rack-and-pinion mechanism.
 This firing mechanism was connected to both the serpentine and flash pan cover and designed so that whenever the trigger is pulled, the serpentine was lowered at the same time as flash pan cover opened, minimizing the priming powder's exposure to open air and thus reducing the risk of priming powder being blown away by strong wind or spoiled by rain.
 The combination of a trigger-operated flash pan cover and small copper rain cover mounted on a pendulum was considered a more sophisticated approach to the Japanese solution of covering the entire firing mechanism with a lacquered box, which could hamper aiming, shooting and reloading.
-The Chinese military book Wu Pei Chih (1621) describes Turkish muskets that used similar rack and pinion mechanisms, which were not known to have been used in European firearms at the time.
+The Chinese military book Wubei Zhi (1621) describes Turkish muskets that used similar rack and pinion mechanisms, which were not known to have been used in European firearms at the time.

-Southeast Asia

-Even though the knowledge of making gunpowder-based weapons in Nusantara archipelago was recorded after the failed Mongol invasion of Java (1293), and the predecessor of firearms, the pole gun (bedil tombak), was recorded in Java in 1413, the knowledge of making "true" firearms came much later, after the middle of the 15th century.
-It was most probably brought by Arabs, no earlier than 1460.
+A pole gun, the bedil tombak, was recorded in Java in 1413, The knowledge of making "true" firearms came after the middle of the 15th century.
+It was probably brought by Arab traders no earlier than 1460.
 Before the arrival of the Portuguese in Southeast Asia, primitive firearms in the form of the Java arquebus was already present.

 The technology further improved after the Portuguese capture of Malacca (1511).
-Starting in 1513, the traditions of German-Bohemian and Turkish gun-making traditions merged.
+Starting in 1513, German, Bohemian and Turkish gun-making traditions merged.
 This resulted in the Indo-Portuguese tradition of making matchlocks.
 Indian craftsmen modified the design by introducing a short, almost pistol-like buttstock held against the cheek, not the shoulder, when aiming.
 They reduced the caliber and made the gun lighter and more balanced.
-The Portuguese, who conducted much fighting aboard ships and river craft, valued a more compact gun, and thus this approach became popular.
-Malay gun founders, regarded as at the same level with those of Germany, quickly adapted these new firearms, and birthed a new type of arquebus, the istinggar.
+The Portuguese, who conducted much fighting aboard ships and rivercraft, valued a more compact gun, and thus this approach became popular.
+Malay gun founders, regarded to be on the same level as German gunsmiths, quickly adapted these new firearms and birthed a new type of arquebus, the istinggar.